solisarg/heroes/README.md

 where everyone begins at some point.
 We use Angular Material as the base build elements for the whole app.

+ ## Dynamic forms
-There´s a version that use ## dynamic forms ## for the edit form that you can check on the dynamic-form branch
+There´s a version that use dynamic forms for the edit form that you can check on the dynamic-form branch

 You can play with the demo at https://devarg3818.com/heroes/